 Ok, I know this is a bad deal, but at this point, I’m committed and I still want to see the whole process.
 So, I scan the QR code from a new Crypto wallet I created called “UniSwap” and after a couple of tense minutes, my $41.27 magically appears in my UniSwap wallet on my phone.
 And then the next scam begins.

 When I try to transfer my USDC out of my Uniswap wallet, I find I only have $40.42 USDC. and it says I have insufficient funds to cover the network fee.
 Even if I try to only transfer $1.00 USDC out of my wallet I still have insufficient funds.
-In other words, there is no way to get my money back, since the exchange fee is greater than 100% of my balance.
+The problem is that UniSwap runs on ETH.
+You need to have some ETH in order to do anything.

 According to Market Place Fairness the “gas price” i.e. the exchange fee for transferring USDC varies depending on the network used.
 They say, “For example, the Crypto.com exchange charges a 10 USDC fee on the ERC-20, but this fee goes down to 0.8 if you’re on the BEP-20 blockchain… Based on our research, you might have to pay anywhere between 0.29 and 25 USDC for each transaction.
-The average cost for USDC transactions comes out to around 3.67 USDC. ” so my $41.27 should have enough to cover it but not according to UniSwap.
+The average cost for USDC transactions comes out to around 3.67 USDC. ” so my $41.27 should have enough to cover it, but according to UniSwap you can’t use USDC to pay the fee.

 There is More to Crypto Than Bitcoin